 Create a display in your school hall to raise awareness about climate change.

 Send in letters, poems, prayers and stories the children have written.

-Write and perform a song about the country and children in the Lenten pack.
+Write and perform a song about the issue of climate change.

-Call a school assembly and role-play a situation that might occur in the focus country – use the Lenten pack to help you do so.
+Call a school assembly and role-play a situation that might occur because of climate change – use the Lenten pack to help you do so.

 Record a video or photograph the children participating in the activities featured in the Lenten pack and send us in a DVD.

 Members of each group who submit an entry receive a Trócaire Better World Award certificate and badge.
-In addition, 15 awards are given to groups whose entries are of special merit.
-The merit awards include artefacts from the country featured, a fair-trade hamper and resource materials for the classroom.
+In addition, 5 awards are given to groups whose entries are of special merit.
+The merit awards include artefacts from the country featured, a fairtrade hamper and resource materials for the classroom.

 What the children say about the BETTER WORLD AWARDS...